 There are lots of benefits to becoming a Learning Partner, including:

 For further information, read the job description for the role of group volunteer, or contact Pat Ward, Learner Support Organiser, Derby Adult Learning Service, by calling 01332 711373 or emailing firstname.lastname@example.org.

 Livewell is an integrated healthy lifestyle service that supports people to lose weight, stop smoking, get more active and maintain a healthy lifestyle.

 It’s Improving Wellbeing by Volunteering Programme recognises that volunteering can be a key to a long and healthy life (Volunteering in Health and Social Care Report 2008).
 Livewell is looking for volunteers to signpost people to the service and/or lead community based walks.

-If you are interested in volunteering work with young people, please contact the youth clubs directly, the details can be found here.
+If you are interested in volunteering work with young people, please contact the youth clubs directly.